nosainwe/computer-vision-projects/sam-segmentation/README.md

 - an **IoU quality score** for each mask (to help pick the best one)

 ### Training (context)
-SAM was trained on the **SA‑1B** dataset (large-scale segmentation masks) using an annotation pipeline that moves from manual labeling toward automated mask generation.
+SAM was trained on the **SA‑1B** dataset (large-scale segmentation masks) using an annotation pipeline that moves from manual labelling toward automated mask generation.

 ---